bird-wp07/local-module/README.md

+# Integration Documentation
+This page is only the developer's documentation of the Local Module.
+If you are looking for the documentation about integrating and using the Local Module, please switch to [Integration Documentation](docs/README.md).

-# Dev Setup
+# Developer Setup

-Dev setup for UNIX systems (Windows/WSL, Linux, Mac).
+Developer setup for UNIX systems (Windows/WSL, Linux, Mac).

 1. Clone repository, `npm i`
 2. Set up secrets